aditihaiman/myShell-systems/README.md

 - commands like "ls" or commands using ";" only work without spaces inbetween/after them.
 For example "ls" works but "ls " doesn't, and "ls;cd .." works but "ls ; cd .." doesn't

 Files and Functions:

-main.c
-      Handles all code and functions to create and execute the shell.
+      main.c: Handles all code and functions to create and execute the shell.

       /*============== char **parse_args( char * line );=================

       Inputs: char * line

       Returns: Array of strings with the parsed line.

       The input is a line containing multiple words separated by a space;